tollev/github-actions-workshop/README.md

 ## Deploying to environment

-For the purposes of this workshop, we'll not actually deploy to any environment, but create a couple of GitHub environments to demonstrate how it would actually work.
-You can use environments to track deploys to a given environment, and set environment-specific variables and secrets required to deploy your application.
+For the purposes of this workshop, we'll not actually deploy to any environment, but create a couple of GitHub environments to demonstrate how it would work.
+You can use environments to track deploys to a given environment, and set environment-specific variables required to deploy your application.

 1. Navigate to [Settings > Environments](../../settings/environments) and create two new environments: `test` and `production`.
 For each environment set a unique environment variable, `WORKSHOP_ENV_VARIABLE`.